0xd34df00d/inline-asm/README.md

 This will both update the mapping from argument names to register names as well as issue an assembly `mov` command.

-In case you need to return early to Haskell-land, just write `RET_HASK`, which gets substituted by the actual command to return to Haskell.
+In case you need to return early to the Haskell-land, just write `RET_HASK`, which gets substituted by the actual command to return to Haskell.

 ### Explicit loop unrolling